lucas-rodrigues-goes/framework-dnd/docs/content/Player Classes/Cleric.md

 ## Features
 ### Cleric Spellcasting (Level 1)
 As a conduit for divine power, you can cast Cleric spells.

-#### Cantrips
-At 1st level, you know three cantrips of your choice from the Cleric spell list.
-You learn additional Cleric cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Cleric table.

-#### Preparing and Casting Spells
-The Cleric table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell's level.
-You regain all expended spell slots when you finish a long rest.

 You prepare the list of Cleric spells that are available for you to cast, choosing from the Cleric spell list.
 When you do so, choose a number of Cleric spells equal to your Wisdom modifier + your Cleric level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

-For example, if you are a 3rd-level Cleric, you have four 1st-level and two 2nd-level spell slots.
-With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
-If you prepare the 1st-level spell Cure Wounds, you can cast it using a 1st-level or 2nd-level slot.
-Casting the spell doesn't remove it from your list of prepared spells.

-You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of Cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

-#### Spellcasting Ability
-Wisdom is your spellcasting ability for your Cleric spells.
-The power of your spells comes from your devotion to your deity.
-You use your Wisdom whenever a Cleric spell refers to your spellcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a Cleric spell you cast and when making an attack roll with one.

-Spell save DC = 8 + your proficiency bonus + your Wisdom modifier
-Spell attack modifier = your proficiency bonus + your Wisdom modifier
+You regain all your spent spell slots when you long rest.

+Cantrips are spells that do not cost resources to cast, and don't need to be prepared.
+Spells with the ritual tag can also be cast without cost, but using a casting time of 10 minutes instead of the regular speed.

+Spell Focuses are needed for most spells, as a Wizard you may use a holy symbol.

 ### Channel Divinity (Level 2) - (WIP)
 You gain the ability to channel divine energy directly from your deity, using that energy to fuel magical effects.
 You start with two such effects: Turn Undead and an effect determined by your domain.
 Some domains grant you additional effects as you advance in levels, as noted in the domain description.